crypticcoinvip/CrypticCoin/doc/amqp.md

 ratified as ISO/IEC 19464.

-The Crypticcoin daemon can be configured to act as a trusted "border router", implementing the Crypticcoin P2P protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for
+The Crypticcoin daemon can be configured to act as a trusted "border router", implementing the Zcash P2P protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for